Skip to content

 for cr in result.report:

-if cr.verdict is not None:
+if cr.final_verdict is not None:

 # Binary

-verdict_str = f"[{cr.verdict.value}]"
+verdict_str = f"[{cr.final_verdict.value}]"

 else: